Local Projections vs. VARs: Lessons From Thousands of DGPs: Results

 \subsection{There is a clear bias-variance trade-off between LP and VAR}

-Our first takeaway is that researchers invariably face a bias-variance trade-off: Because most of our DGPs are not well approximated by finite-order VAR models, least-squares LPs tend to have lower bias, while least-squares VAR estimators tend to have lower variance.
-This agrees with the simple analytical example in \cref{sec:biasvar}.
-We focus on the baseline least-squares LP and VAR estimators in this subsection, leaving other procedures for later.
+Our first takeaway is that researchers invariably face a bias-variance trade-off: because most of our DGPs are not well approximated by finite-order VAR models, least-squares LPs tend to have lower bias, while least-squares VAR estimators tend to have lower variance, consistent with the simple analytical example provided in \cref{sec:biasvar}.
+Strictly speaking, these statements are only exactly true for the bias-corrected versions of the estimators \citep{Herbst2021,Pope1990,Kilian1998}, as the high persistence of our DGPs imparts a sizable finite-sample bias in the estimators at intermediate and long horizons, particularly for LPs.
+This bias correction, however, is not a free lunch, as it increases variance.

 \cref{fig:bias_obsshock,fig:std_obsshock} depict the bias-variance trade-off at various horizons.
-These figures show the median (across our 6,000 DGPs) of the absolute bias or standard deviation, respectively, as a function of the horizon.
-The different lines correspond to different estimators, with least-squares LP and VAR being thick lines.
-Before taking the median, we cancel out the units of the response variables by dividing the bias and standard deviation by $\sqrt{\frac{1}{20}\sum_{h=0}^{19}\theta_h^2}$, i.e., the root mean squared value of the \emph{true} impulse response function out to horizon 19.
+These figures show the median (across our 6,000 DGPs) of the absolute bias $|E(\hat{\theta}_h-\theta_h)|$ or the standard deviation $\sqrt{\var(\hat{\theta}_h)}$, respectively, as a function of the horizon.
+The different lines correspond to different estimators $\hat{\theta}_h$, with least-squares LP and VAR being the thick lines.
+Before taking the median, we cancel out the units of the response variables by dividing the bias and standard deviation by $\sqrt{\frac{1}{21}\sum_{h=0}^{20}\theta_h^2}$, i.e., the root mean squared value of the \emph{true} impulse response function out to horizon 20.
 Note that the scale of the vertical axis differs between the bias and standard deviation plots.

 The figures show that least-squares LP and VAR estimators have similar bias and variance at horizons $h \leq p = 4$, but not at longer horizons $h > p$.
-The median LP bias is close to zero at all horizons, yet the variance is high and does not decrease with the horizon.\footnote{\citet{Kilian2011} find in simulations that LP does not have lower bias than VAR estimators, but they consider a different variant of LP that uses an auxiliary VAR to identify the structural shocks.} In contrast, the median VAR variance decays quickly toward zero as a function of the horizon, at the cost of elevated bias at intermediate horizons (i.e., horizons $h$ that are moderately larger than the estimation lag length $p$).
-We show in \cref{app:results_lag} that the near-equivalent performance of least-squares LP and VAR estimators at horizons $h \leq p$ continues to hold when $p=8$.
-All these observations are consistent with the theoretical results in \cref{sec:biasvar}, \citet{Schorfheide2005}, and \citet{Plagborg2020}.
+The median biases then generally increase with the horizon, with the bias of VAR exceeding that of LP, except at long horizons.\footnote{\citet{Kilian2011} find in simulations that LP does not have lower bias than VAR estimators, but they consider a different variant of LP that uses an auxiliary VAR to identify the structural shocks.} While the median standard deviation of LP is increasing in the horizon, that of VAR instead displays a hump-shaped pattern.
+At long horizons, the median standard deviation of LP is about double that of VAR.
+These observations are broadly consistent with the asymptotic results in \cref{sec:biasvar}, \citet{Schorfheide2005}, and \citet{Plagborg2020}.